SvHCI FAQ

 The SvHCI Virtualization Manager is included and installed on each server running SvHCI.
 To access the user interface, simply open a web browser and enter the IP address for the specific SvHCI host.

-Note: StorMagic’s centralized fleet management product, Edge Control, will be integrated with SvHCI in 2025 which will allow management of an organization’s entire fleet of SvHCI nodes and clusters from a single web console.
+StorMagic’s centralized fleet management product, Edge Control, allows management of an organization’s entire fleet of SvHCI nodes and clusters from a single web console.

 The SvHCI Virtualization Manager management console is part of the SvHCI software stack running on each server.
 The server would continue running if the Virtualization Manager is not accessible.
 The Virtualization Manager process can fail, but it is separate from the core server virtualization service which may continue running.
 However, in a single node scenario, if the entire server went down this would mean that the Virtualization Manager, virtualization service and VMs would fail.